Take a trip to your local bike shop and you’ll quickly learn that there are many many different kinds of sports drinks you can buy.

 Rehydration is largely dependent on your ride conditions.

 Experts generally recommend that you consume one 16oz bottle per hour in cool weather.
 That amount increases as the mercury in the thermometer goes up.
-On extremely hot days you might need to consume as many as four 16oz bottles per hour.
+On scorching days, you might need to consume as many as four 16oz bottles per hour.